Team-Infinitesimal/Infinitesimal/README.md

 * Some chart effects will be missing or broken from incomplete parsing
 * Chart previews are very experimental - some styles might not load/show properly and your game might crash on edge cases
 * Switching timing modes does not update the list of judgement graphics, simply reloading the current screen or changing screens will regenerate the list
-* Infinitesimal has a few issues when running on Project OutFox Alpha V that are being investigated.
-Stick with standalone Alpha 4 LTS for the time being when playing Infinitesimal
+* Infinitesimal makes use of OutFox Alpha V exclusive features.
+It is NOT recommended to use it with Alpha 4 LTS

 Hopefully all of these should be gone soon with future Project OutFox developments and improvements!